nickmcdowall/lsd-interceptors/README.md

 ### Available Interceptors

 - LsdRestTemplateInterceptor

 The `LsdRestTemplateInterceptor` is used by projects that use spring's `RestTemplate` to send messages downstream.
 This includes the `TestRestTemplate` which uses a RestTemplate internally.

-- OkHttpInterceptor
+- LsdOkHttpInterceptor

-The `OkHttpInterceptor` is useful when your app uses Feign clients and you choose to use OkHttp as the underlying client implementation.
+The `LsdOkHttpInterceptor` is useful when your app uses _Feign_ clients with _OkHttp_ as the underlying client implementation.

 ## Autoconfig